 Industrialists

-The new exhibition at Varkaus Museum in the Varkaus Museokeskus Konsti tells the history of the Varkaus region through the community and its industrial knowledge and actors.
-The themes are linked by a timeline more than 10 metres long and spanning more than 200 years, illustrating the journey from the past to the present.
+The new permanent exhibition at the Varkaus Museum, presenting the history of the region's industrial community and expertise, tells the story of the history of the Varkaus region through the community, its industrial expertise and actors.
+These themes are connected by a timeline that is over 10 meters long and covers over 200 years, illustrating the journey from the past to the present.

-The exhibition presents the naval base at Laivalinna as a digital application, shedding light on how a metalworking pot, built in the middle of rapids and forests, developed into an unparalleled centre for engineering, technology and forestry.
+The exhibition presents the naval base Laivalinna as a digital application and sheds light on how a metal industry ironworks built amidst rapids and forests developed into an unparalleled center for engineering, technology, and forest industries.

-In addition, the exhibition introduces visitors to Varkaus' illustrious shipbuilding history and Alvar Aalto's ambitious plans, including through VR reality.
-You can also take a peek into the housing of the 1920s industrial community and get to know the everyday life of the workers of yesteryear!
+In addition, the exhibition introduces visitors to Varkaus's renowned shipbuilding history and through virtual reality to Alvar Aalto's ambitious plans.
+Here, visitors can also take a peek at the housing of the 1920s industrial community and get to know the everyday life of the workers in the past!

-In cooperation with the region's industrial companies - Sumitomo SHI FW, Andritz Oy, Stora Enso Oyj's Varkaus factory, Honeywell Oy and the Warkaus Chamber of Commerce - a completely new concept has been created to accompany the basic exhibition, in which the current production and future solutions of industrial companies are presented alongside the 200-year industrial history of the region.
+In collaboration with the region's industrial companies - Sumitomo SHI FW, Andritz Oy, Stora Enso Oyj's Varkaus factory, Honeywell Oy and the Warkaus Chamber of Commerce - a completely new concept has been created in connection with the permanent exhibition, in which the current production and future solutions of industrial companies are presented alongside the region's 200-year industrial history.

 The authors of the exhibition

-The basic exhibition project of the Varkauden museokeskus Konsti started at the end of 2020.
-The unifying themes of the basic exhibition are the history of the industrial community and the history of knowledge.
-The exhibition team at the museums included Hanna-Kaisa Melaranta, Simo Purhonen, Millamari Kalliola and Hilkka Lehtimaa.
-The exhibition's visual identity and spatial concept is the responsibility of Omituinen Design/ Miia Huttu.
-The basic exhibition opened in April 2024 at the Varkaus Museum Centre Konst, Tehtaan School.
+The permanent exhibition project of the Varkaus Museum Center Konsti started at the end of 2020.
+The unifying themes of the exhibition are the history of the industrial community and the history of expertise.
+The exhibition team at the museum included Hanna-Kaisa Melaranta, Simo Purhonen, Millamari Kalliola and Hilkka Lehtimaa.
+The exhibition's visual identity and spatial concept is made by Omituinen Design/ Miia Huttu.
+The exhibition opened in April 2024 at the Varkaus Museum Center Konsti.

-The exhibition's script is based on the research data generated in the People as Holders of Intangible Industrial Heritage project.
-The project's working group for the basic exhibition included Pasi Saarimäki and Anne Häkkinen from the Department of History and Ethnology at the University of Jyväskylä.
+The exhibition is based on the research data generated in the People as Holders of Intangible Industrial Cultural Heritage project.
+The project's working group for the exhibition included Pasi Saarimäki and Anne Häkkinen from the Department of History and Ethnology at the University of Jyväskylä.
 The project was also evaluated by a panel of experts, including a multidisciplinary group of professionals from industry, culture and art, society and science.
 The composition of the expert panel was as follows:

 - Professor Karl-Erik Michelsen, LUT